opdavies/oliverdavies.uk/source/speaker-info.md

 ## Bio

-Oliver has been building websites since 2007, specialising in PHP and Drupal since 2008, and more recently also working with Symfony, Silex, Laravel and Sculpin.
-He is a {{ site.work.role }} at [{{ site.companies[site.work.company].name }}][0], a Drupal core contributor and module maintainer, and a provisional member of the Drupal Security team.
+[Oliver Davies][1] ([@{{ site.twitter.name }}][2]) has been building websites since 2007, specialising in PHP and Drupal since 2008, and more recently also working with Symfony, Silex, Laravel and Sculpin.
+He is a {{ site.work.role }} at [{{ site.companies[site.work.company].name }}][0], a Drupal core contributor and open source advocate.

-In his spare time, Oliver can usually be found attending or organising a user group or conference, or working on freelance or open source projects.

-You can find him on Twitter, Drupal.org and GitHub as _opdavies_.
+He regularly blogs and gives talks about web development and systems administration, maintains and contributes to various open source projects, and co-organises his local Drupal and PHP meetups and conferences.

 ## Photo